Longitude rewards

-Background: the longitude problem
+Background

 The measurement of longitude was a problem that came into sharp focus as people began making transoceanic voyages.

 Determining latitude was relatively easy in that it could be found from the altitude of the sun at noon with the aid of a table giving the sun's declination for the day.
 For longitude, early ocean navigators had to rely on dead reckoning, based on calculations of the vessel's heading and speed for a given time (much of which was based on intuition on the part of the master and/or navigator).
 This was inaccurate on long voyages out of sight of land, and these voyages sometimes ended in tragedy.
 An accurate determination of longitude was also necessary to determine the proper "magnetic declination", that is, the difference between indicated magnetic north and true north, which can differ by up to 10 degrees in the important trade latitudes of the Atlantic and Indian Oceans.
 Finding an adequate solution to determining longitude at sea was therefore of paramount importance.

-The Longitude Act only addressed the determination of longitude at sea.
-Determining longitude reasonably accurately on land was, from the 17th century onwards, was possible using the Galilean moons of Jupiter as an astronomical 'clock'.
+The Longitude Act 1714 (13 Ann. c.
+14) only addressed the determination of longitude at sea.
+Determining longitude reasonably accurately on land was possible, from the 17th century onwards, using the Galilean moons of Jupiter as an astronomical 'clock'.
 The moons were easily observable on land, but numerous attempts to reliably observe them from the deck of a ship resulted in failure.

-The need for better navigational accuracy for increasingly longer oceanic voyages had been an issue explored by many European nations for centuries before the passing of the Longitude Act in England in 1714.
+The need for better navigational accuracy for increasingly longer oceanic voyages had been an issue explored by many European nations for centuries before the passing of the Longitude Act 1714 in England.
 Portugal, Spain, and the Netherlands offered financial incentives for solutions to the problem of longitude as early as 1598.

 Addressing the problem of longitude fell, primarily, into three categories: terrestrial, celestial, and mechanical.
 This included detailed atlases, lunar charts, and timekeeping mechanisms at sea.
-It is postulated by scholars that the economic gains and political power to be had in oceanic exploration, and not scientific and technological curiosity, is what resulted in the swift passing of the Longitude Act of 1714 and the largest and most famous reward, the Longitude Prize being offered.
+It is postulated by scholars that the economic gains and political power to be had in oceanic exploration, and not scientific and technological curiosity, is what resulted in the swift passing of the Longitude Act 1714 (13 Ann. c.
+14) and the largest and most famous reward, the Longitude Prize being offered.